liliankasem/logicapps/README.md

 - You can then use the workflow URL to trigger your Logic App

-> NOTE: When using docker, I have noticed that the `host.json` is not created until a request is made to the logic app.
-So if you don't see a new folder with a `host.json` file, try just making a call to `listCallbackUrl` URl above without the master key then check your storage account again.
+> NOTE: When using docker, I have noticed that the `host.json` (inside the storage account) is not created until a request is made to the logic app.
+So if you don't see a new folder with
+> a `host.json` file, try just making a call to `listCallbackUrl` URl above without the master key then check your storage account again.

 ## DevOps